HL7/smart-app-launch/input/pages/brands.md

 ### FHIR Profiles

-An app assembles its collection of Brands (typically as an offline, configuration-time process) by gathering FHIR `PatientAccessEndpoint` (Endpoints) and `PatientAccessBrand` (Organizations) resources from:
+An app assembles its collection of Brands (typically as an offline, configuration-time process) by gathering FHIR `UserAccessEndpoint` (Endpoints) and `UserAccessBrand` (Organizations) resources from:

 * Vendor-consolidated Brand Bundles that are openly published (e.g., in the context of a national EHR Certification program)
 * Brand Bundles linked from `.well-known/smart-configuration` for known endpoints